Best Illustrated, Unabridged Pinocchio: Why I Chose Roberto Innocenti's Edition

 Furthermore, the discerning read-aloud parent may choose to skip the illustration until the kids are big enough.

-Anyhow, I believe that kids should not be exposed only to sugary versions of life, good books such as Pinocchio are there for a purpose - to share some lessons and allow their fantasy to fly.
+Anyhow, I believe that kids should not be exposed only to sugary versions of life.

 After much soul-searching I finally recognized what I was looking for all this time.
 Indeed, a gem of a book.